-- To educate and guide each other about early intervention models that have been effective in local communities; - To squarely address the inequities of a two-tiered system to reach and better serve all children and families; - 3.
+- 1. To educate and guide each other about early intervention models that have been effective in local communities; - To squarely address the inequities of a two-tiered system to reach and better serve all children and families; - 3.
 To continue the work of identifying and addressing bias in our personal and professional lives and the systems in which we work; - 4.
 To integrate what we've learned from COVID-19 to improve the practice of family law going forward.

-Deadline for proposals is July 30, 2021 - See reverse side for a list of possible topics and instructions for submitting proposals.
+Deadline for proposals has been extended to August 6, 2021 - See reverse side for a list of possible topics and instructions for submitting proposals.